| ||||||||||||

 Personal saving for the American population as a whole is not stellar.

-- About 37 percent of working adults would not be able to cover a $400 emergency expense, according to a recent Federal Reserve survey.
+- About 37 percent of working adults would not be able to cover a $400 emergency expense, according to the Federal Reserve.

-As a result, for many people, personal savings are unlikely to supplement retirement income in a significant way.
+The takeaway is that for many people personal savings are unlikely to supplement retirement income in a significant way.

 And Social Security is unlikely to fill the gap.